 Candy From a Stranger: The Cordelia Botkin Case of 1898Home | Short Feature Story | Candy From a Stranger: The Cordelia Botkin Case of 1898

 The following story was written by Thomas Duke in 1910.
-At the end of the story are links to more information and there has even been a movie made recently about this case.
-Story tellers and reporters of the day have described her as “beautiful.”
-I’m just going to have to disagree on that one.
+At the end of the story are links to more articles, a video, and there has even been a movie made recently about this case.
+The Botkin-Dunning Case was the first time the US Postal Service had been used to commit murder.

 On February 12, 1891, John P. Dunning, who became famous as a war correspondent, married Miss Mary Pennington, daughter of ex-Congressman John Pennington, in Dover, Delaware, and the couple came to San Francisco to reside.

 The next year a little daughter was born.
 The family then moved to 2529 California Street, and while living at this address, Dunning took a stroll in Golden Gate Park one afternoon and flirted with a woman sitting on a bench.
 They entered into a conversation, during which the woman said her name was “Curtis,” and that her husband was in England.
 After they became more familiar the woman admitted that she was the wife of Welcome A. Botkin, whom she married in Kansas City on September 26, 1872, and that she had a grown son named Beverly.
 Her maiden name was Cordelia Brown, and the town of Brownsville, Nebraska, was named after her father.
 Botkin was for many years connected with the Missouri Valley Bank in Kansas City, but lived in Stockton, California, with his son, Beverly, at the time his wife met Dunning.
 While his wife remained in San Francisco Dunning met Mrs. Botkin clandestinely, but Mrs. Dunning took her baby to her father’s home in Dover, Delaware, and thereafter her husband and Mrs. Botkin were constant companions at the races and cafes.

 Mrs. Botkin moved to 927 Geary Street and Dunning took a room in the same building.
 In the course of conversation he told Mrs. Botkin that his wife was passionately fond of candy and that she had a very dear friend in San Francisco named Mrs. Corbaley.